by Texas Homesteader ~

-I know several families that are struggling – some temporarily and very recently due to an unexpected event.
-Some due to circumstances beyond their control have been struggling for longer.
+I know several families who are struggling.
+Some temporarily and very recently due to an unexpected event.
+Others, due to circumstances beyond their control, have been struggling for longer.

 And of course nicer clothes can be purchased at a thrift store for very little money.
 So can jewelry, household goods and many other things that people like to have.

 We may sneer that they really don’t ‘NEED‘ the help they’re asking for.

 Or we suspiciously suspect that they probably have enough money to fill their own needs if they really wanted.

 We may judge that if they don’t have enough money, maybe they should just work harder if they’re in a bind.